(NOTE: The views and ideas offered below do not constitute professional medical advice!)

 Interval training has been found to burn much more fat (and use up far less of your time, too) than normal/standard cardio — you know, the type where you run at a constant, moderate speed for say 30 minutes.
 One reason is that your body continues burning fat long after an interval training session, but not after a normal cardio session.
 Here's an article on interval training that gives more details.
 (You can find another one here.)
 Interval training does special things to your body!

 There's a further plus point in favor of interval training.
 Normal cardio is actually catabolic, meaning it can actually break down your muscles.
 Interval training won't do that, because of the short time intervals, which would not suffice to shift the body into a catabolic state.
 (To be sure, this breakdown of muscle tissue occurs only as a result of performing excessive amounts of (normal) cardio, so it's not an issue for those who engage only in moderate amounts of cardio.
-Nevertheless, the short periods of time spent in interval training still speak in its favor, as there are even less chances of catabolic muscle breakdown.)
+Nevertheless, the short periods of time spent in interval training still speak in its favor.)

 Here, as with weight training, don't overdo it, and go light first if you're a beginner.
-Three interval training sessions a week, each consisting of three to five cycles, would already be ample!
+2 interval training sessions a week, each consisting of 3 to 5 cycles, would already be ample!
 (You can schedule your interval training days between your weight training ones.)
-And if you're new to interval training, don't go too fast in the fast intervals, and limit yourself to say three cycles.
+And if you're new to interval training, don't go too fast in the fast intervals, and limit yourself to say 3 cycles.
 As your level of fitness improves, you may then aim for more cycles and greater speeds.

 There's a type of exercise even more effective at burning fat than interval training, or at least just as effective — though unfortunately it's even more demanding, too...
 VERY demanding.
 It's called metabolic resistance training — MRT for short.
 Basically it involves cycling through a small number of weight training exercises which together work most of the muscles of the body, using light to moderate weights, with as little rest as possible when you proceed from one exercise to the next.
 Here's an article on MRT if you wish to find out more, and here's another.
 Just remember: take it easy in your first few sessions if you're new to MRT!

-Get enough sleep and avoid excessive stress.
-No, your eyes are not fooling you, I have indeed repeated a tip given earlier while discussing muscle building.
+● Get enough sleep and avoid excessive stress.
+Here I have repeated a tip given earlier while discussing muscle building.
 The fact is that excessive stress and lack of sleep not only inhibit muscle growth, but promote fat storage as well, with cortisol being the main culprit, as explained above.
 Bear this in mind!

 I'm sure you know what carbohydrates are.
 They're nutrients which supply your body with energy by breaking down into basic sugars such as glucose which are then absorbed and used by your body.
 Now, not all carbohydrates are the same.
 Some of them break down slowly in your body, others quickly.
 And the glycemic index of a carbohydrate is precisely a measure of how quickly that carbohydrate breaks down.
 The slower it breaks down, the lower its GI ― and the healthier it is.